 At the end of the course, there will be an online assessment, which you will need to pass to complete the course.
 Answers are marked instantly and automatically, allowing you to know straight away whether you have passed.
 If you haven’t, there’s no limit on the number of times you can take the final exam.
 All this is included in the one-time fee you paid for the course itself.

-In module four, we will take a look at the influences on problematic development, parenting styles, and family problems in childhood, from child abuse to institutional upbringing.
+We will take a look at the influences on problematic development, parenting styles, and family problems in childhood, from child abuse to institutional upbringing.